This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-These step-by-step photos and instructions help you visualize how to make a small batch of gumbo.
+These step-by-step photos and instructions help you visualize how to make a single serving of seafood gumbo.
 See the recipe below for ingredient amounts and full recipe instructions.

-1. Make the roux.
-Place a 2-quart pot over medium heat and add the oil.
-Allow the oil to heat for about 5 minutes, then add the flour to the pot.
-Stir the oil and flour together to form a roux.
-Continue to stir the roux for 10-15 minutes, or until the color of a penny or caramel.
+1. Make the Roux: Heat oil in a 2-quart pot over medium heat for about 5 minutes.
+Add the flour and stir constantly to form a roux.
+Cook, stirring constantly, for 10-15 minutes, or until it reaches the color of a penny or caramel.

 making a roux in a small pot.

-1. Cook the vegetables.
-Add the onions, bell peppers, and celery to the roux and stir to blend.
-Stir the vegetables for 2 minutes, then add the garlic.
-Cook and stir the garlic for 30 seconds.
+1. Cook the Vegetables: Stir in the onions, bell peppers, and celery.
+Cook for 2 minutes, then add the garlic and cook for 30 seconds, stirring constantly.

 onions, garlic, and bell peppers simmering in roux.

-1. Simmer the gumbo: Add the chicken broth to the pot.
-Season the gumbo with dried thyme, Worcestershire sauce, salt, and pepper.
-Bring the gumbo to a boil and lower the heat to low and simmer.
-Continue to simmer the gumbo for 40 minutes, stirring occasionally.
+1. Simmer the Gumbo: Pour in the chicken broth and season with thyme, Worcestershire sauce, salt, and pepper.
+Bring to a boil, then reduce the heat to low.
+Simmer for 40 minutes, stirring occasionally.

 a pot of gumbo simmering on the stove.

-1. Add the seafood: Season the shrimp and fish in a small bowl with ½ teaspoon of creole seasoning.
-Stir the shrimp and fish into the gumbo and cook for 5 minutes.
+1. Add the Seafood: In a small bowl, toss the shrimp and fish with ½ teaspoon of Creole seasoning.
+Add them to the gumbo and cook for 5 minutes, or until the seafood is fully cooked.

 seafood gumbo simmering in a pot.